nightroman/FarNet/FSharpFar/README.md

 arguments.

 Note that if a script is invoked in FSharpFar then arguments are not used.
-`fsi.CommandLineArgs` is available but it contains just a dummy string, not the script name.
+`fsi.CommandLineArgs` is available but it contains just a dummy string.

 Conditional compilation may be used for separating FarNet code from exclusively designed for `fsx` or `fsi`.
 Use `#if FARNET` or `#if !FARNET` directives.